Observational constraints on 3-forms dark energy

 \subsection{The model}

-To obtain a phantom-like EoS with a 3-form while avoiding ghosts, the potential must decrease with $\chi^2$ so that $\chi V_{,\chi}<0$ and $w_X<-1$ (see \eqref{3form_w}), while also yielding a healthy sound speed.
-We remind at this regards that the speed of sound for a 3-form minimally coupled to gravity reads \cite{Koivisto:2009fb}
+To obtain a phantom-like EoS with a 3-form while avoiding ghosts, the potential must decrease with $\chi^2$ so that $\chi V_{,\chi}<0$ and $w_{X\chi}<-1$ (see \eqref{3form_w}), while also yielding a healthy sound speeda speed of sound \COMHWC{$c_s$ }in between 0 and 1 is also required to avoid the gradient instability.
+We remind atin this regards that the speed of sound for a 3-form minimally coupled to gravity reads \cite{Koivisto:2009fb}